 The purpose of the Handicap System is to make the game of golf more enjoyable by enabling players of differing abilities to compete on an equitable basis.
 Two basic principles underlie the Handicap System, namely that each player will try to make the best possible score at every hole in every round, regardless of where the round is played, and that the player will post every acceptable round for peer review.

 Please note, The Golf Canada Handicap System exists for the benefit of golfers who enter competitions.
 It is acknowledged that some golfers do not wish to maintain a handicap and consequently, may not enter competitive events.

-Communication from your Handicap Committee.
+Communication from your Rules & Handicap Committee.

 Through the season your Handicap Committee will issue bulletins, notices and e-blasts with information to assist you in understanding Rules & Handicapping and your role in upholding the Handicap System.
 Once issued, these message will also be archived below for reference.

 From time to time, players in competitions require assistance in the application of rules or in resolution of on-course actions or breach of rules.
 Click to access the Dispute Resolution Section, which outlines important information on the Dispute Resolution procedure.